liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 ## RGB lighting

-LED channels are numbered sequentially: `led1`, `led2`, etc., up to `led6` in the 2022 3+6-channel RGB & Fan Controller.
+LED channels are numbered sequentially: `led1`, `led2`, etc., up to the number of channels supported by the device.
 Color modes can be set independently for each lighting channel, but the specified color mode will then apply to all devices daisy chained on that channel.
 There is also a `sync` channel.

 ```
 # liquidctl set led1 color fixed af5a2f